Listening to Organizational Decline: How Ignorance Isn’t Bliss

 - The Reality: It’s not IT that’s swamped, but perhaps the company’s priorities are misaligned.

-Instead, IT needs to be employed effectively as the dynamo driving organizational necessary change, not the anchor holding it back.
-Let’s turn IT into a launchpad for business development rather than a convenient excuse.
+Instead, IT should be leveraged as the dynamo driving organizational transformation, not the anchor holding it back.
+Let’s turn IT into a launchpad for innovation rather than a convenient excuse.

 The Voyage of Errors: How Humility Can Save the Day